Understanding Mexican Business Culture

 September 10, 2020

 Mexican business culture is distinct from business culture in the United States, which has the potential to present challenges during negotiations.
 Though there is probably more common ground between business cultures than you realize, it is important to understand the differences as well.
-It’s important for US companies in Mexico to recognize and understand these differences to cultivate and manage successful business relationships in Mexico.
+Whether you are operating under a Mexico shelter company, or looking to do business in Mexico, it’s important for US companies in Mexico to recognize and understand these differences to cultivate and manage successful business relationships in Mexico.

 The Importance of Family